Functional testing checks an application, website, or system to ensure that it is doing exactly what it is meant to.

 Functional Testing Example

-To understand the different types of functional tests, here’s a test scenario to different kinds of functional testing techniques.
+To understand the functional tests with the help of an example, here’s a test scenario to different kinds of functional testing techniques.

 Test Scenario: